eacton/CAGEF/Lesson_5/Lesson_5.md

-Let's actually run this simple linear regression, and save it into a variable called 'fit'.
-We can look at our summary statistics.
+Let's actually run this simple linear regression.

 When we use code for this in R, the intercept and slope terms are implicit.